I see your struggle and potential.

 Providing Shamanic Energy Healing and Spiritual Mentoring to 2000+ clients around the world.

-Providing spiritual teachings on Sacred Peacemaking, an earth-inspired and soul-activating cosmology for spiritual deepening, personal growth, and activating action in the world.
+Providing spiritual teachings on the making of inner and outer peace, an earth-inspired and soul-activating cosmology for spiritual deepening, personal growth, and activating action in the world.

-In all of these domains, Rachel has integrated her academic, interdisciplinary research and training in violence studies, trauma, and peacemaking, along with decades of study and training with spiritual masters and leading-edge practitioners.
+In all of these domains, I have integrated my academic, interdisciplinary research and training in violence studies, trauma, and peacemaking, along with decades of study with spiritual masters and leading-edge practitioners:

 Peacekeeper training with Cherokee teacher, Venerable Dhyani Ywahoo of the Sunray Meditation Society.

-The sweet and powerful mesa tradition and cosmovision of the indigenous peoples of Peru, including the Q’ero medicine people.
+The sweet and powerful mesa tradition and cosmovision of the Q'ero medicine people of Peru, ancestor of the ancient Inka.

 Shamanic energy healing and ceremony, with Alberto Villoldo of the Four Winds Society and others.